raphsutti/notes/security/CTF/tryHackMe/wreath/report.md

 - Ports `80`, `3389`, `5986` are open
 - git server running `gitstack`
-- `gitstack` is vulnerable to unauthenticated RCE
+- Vulnerable to unauthenticated RCE on `gitstack < v2.3.10`
 - Using rdp we were able to run mimikatz and obtain hashes for persistence

 <details>